+While the Salem witch trials get the most notoriety, Virginia’s witchcraft history dates back many years before that.
+Colonial Virginians shared a common belief in the supernatural with their northern neighbors.
 While the witchcraft mania that swept through Salem, Massachusetts, in 1692 was significant, fascination with it has tended to overshadow the historical records of other persecutions throughout early America.
-Colonial Virginians shared a common belief in the supernatural with their northern neighbors.
 The 1626 case of Joan Wright, the first woman to be accused of witchcraft in British North America, began Virginia’s own witch craze.
-Utilizing surviving records, local historian Carson Hudson narrates these fascinating stories.
+Utilizing surviving records, author, local historian and Emmy Award-winning screenwriter Carson Hudson narrates these fascinating stories.

 |Author:||Carson O. Hudson Jr.|